Dick Vitale: Early life

+Education

-Vitale graduated from East Rutherford High School, and in 1963, he graduated from Seton Hall University with a Bachelor of Science degree in business administration.
-He later earned a master's degree in education from Paterson State College.
+Vitale graduated from East Rutherford High School in 1958.
+He attended Seton Hall University and graduated with a degree in business administration in 1962.
+As the first in his family to attend college, he is a first-generation college student.
+He later earned a master's degree in education from William Paterson University, formerly known as Paterson State College.

 Coaching

 High school coaching

 Vitale took his first job as a coach at an elementary school in Garfield, New Jersey in 1958.
 Eventually he moved up to the high school level to become head coach at Garfield High School for one season, and then at East Rutherford High School (his alma mater), where he had a record of 131–47 from 1964 to 1971 and led his teams to two New Jersey state championships.

 College coaching

 In 1971, Vitale moved to Rutgers University as an assistant coach under head coach Dick Lloyd.
-He was named head coach at the University of Detroit on March 31, 1973.
+He was named head coach at the University of Detroit (now Detroit Mercy) on March 31, 1973.
 He took the Titans to the 32-team NCAA tournament in 1977.
 Vitale had a 78–30 record during his tenure at Detroit, which included a 21-game winning streak during the 1977 season.
 During that streak the Titans defeated the eventual champion Marquette, on the road, in Milwaukee, Wisconsin.
 Following the 1977 season, his fourth as Detroit head coach, Vitale was named the university's athletic director.